Bune Information

 • Animals: Canines, dragons, and gryphons reflect loyalty, ancient power, and the guarding of treasures, qualities embodied by Bune.

-• Candle Colors: A spectrum from orange to gold through red and black encapsulates energies from creativity and intuition to the grounding and the profound mysteries She holds sway over.
+• Candle Colors: A palette ranging from orange to gold through red and black encapsulates energies from creativity and intuition to the grounding and the profound mysteries She holds sway over.

 • Essential Oils and Plants: Orange essential oil for its bright and invigorating energy, and angelica and bloodroot for their strong protective and magical properties are linked to Bune’s attributes.